Access to the territory and push backs

 Legal access to the territory

-A Decision on the resettlement of third-country nationals or stateless persons who meet the conditions for approval of international protection for 2019 entered into force in February 2019.[48]
-The Decision foresees that Croatia will accept up to 150 persons through resettlement or shall participate in other forms of solidarity with EU Member States.
-However, in 2022 a Decision to revoke the Decision on resettlement of third country nationals or stateless persons who meet the conditions for approval of international protection for 2019 was issued.[49]
+A Decision on the resettlement of third-country nationals or stateless persons who meet the conditions for approval of international protection for 2019 entered into force in February 2019.[56]
+The Decision foresaw that Croatia would accept up to 150 persons through resettlement or would participate in other forms of solidarity with EU Member States.
+However, in 2022 a Decision to revoke the Decision on resettlement of third country nationals or stateless persons who meet the conditions for approval of international protection for 2019 was issued.[57]

 Although the Ministry of Interior reported in previous years that they do not keep statistics on the average duration of the resettlement process, they stated that the procedure from the receipt of the file from UNHCR to the transfer of refugees to Croatia lasts around six months on average.